 There is a better way

 Long ago, when computer programming first came to be, machines had to be programmed quite manually.
 If the technician entered the correct sequence of machine codes in the correct order, then the resulting program behavior would satisfy the business requirements.
-Instead of telling a computer how to do its job, which error-prone and relies too heavily on the infallibility of the programmer, why don't we just tell it what it's job is and let it figure the rest out?
+Instead of telling a computer how to do its job, which is error-prone and relies too heavily on the infallibility of the programmer, why don't we just tell it what its job is and let it figure the rest out?

 ReactiveUI is inspired by the paradigm of Functional Reactive Programming, which allows you to model user input as a function that changes over time.
 This is super cool because it allows you to abstract mutable state away from your user interfaces and express the idea around a feature in one readable place whilst improving application testability.
 Reactive programming can look scary and complex at first glance, but the best way to describe reactive programming is to think of a spreadsheet: